kn-bibs/pathways-data/README.md

 Method-specific files should be placed in directories named after the method.
 Files common to multiple methods should go into 'common' directory and placed in appropriate sub-directories.

+### Always compress your files

+GitHub states clearly that users are limited to kind-of fair usage policy of the provided bandwidth, and that excessive usage may result in account suspension or bandwidth throttling (see: [Terms of Service](# https://help.github.com/articles/github-terms-of-service/#7-excessive-bandwidth-use).

+Just to be fair, we should always compress all files we include in the repository.
+Also, when using this repository, please try to cache the downloaded files whenever possible.

+### Always check and add a licence

 Before adding a file please double-check that its licence allows to re-distribute all content in this file.

 Each directory should contain a LICENCE file unless it has no non-directory children.